 The statute defines “private electronic communication” as “any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, pager, computer, electromagnetic, photo electronic or photo optical system, when the sending or receiving party intends the electronic communication to be private under circumstances reasonably justifying the expectation.”
 In other words, if a person has a reasonable expectation of privacy with regard to an electronic communication, then snooping may be a violation of the law.

 There are only a handful of exceptions to the law.
 First, we should note that, if both parties consent to the recording of or snooping into a private conversation, the statute likely will not apply.
 Without consent, some of the following may be exceptions to the rule:

 The federal Electronic Communications Privacy Act of 1986 also prohibits certain forms of electronic snooping.

 There are many forms of electronic communications that are not private and that may be able to function as evidence in a divorce proceeding.
 Most often, these kinds of communications are on social media sites, such as:

 There are other social media sites in which electronic communication may not be private for the purposes of state or federal law.
 It is important to emphasize, however, that email accounts and text messaging accounts are not likely to be exceptions to the rule.

 If you are concerned that your ex is engaging in electronic snooping, or if you have questions about whether certain electronic information is relevant to your case, an experienced Chicago divorce lawyer can help.
-Contact Arami Law Office to speak with an advocate about your case.
+Contact Arami Law to speak with an advocate about your case.